hekailiang/squirrel/README.md

 	})
 	```

-* **State Machine Lifecycle Events**
+* **Polymorphism Event Dispatch**
 During the lifecycle of the state machine, various events will be fired, e.g.
 ```
+State Machine Lifecycle Events
 |--StateMachineEvent 						/* Base event of all state machine event */
        |--StartEvent							/* Fired when state machine started      */
        |--TerminateEvent						/* Fired when state machine terminated   */